zioerjens/ChatterChatter/readme.md

-# Chatter-Chatter Readme
+# Chatter-Chatter

 This project was created for the computer science studies in 2022.
 Authors: Sven Ziörjen and Jan Zimmermann It's a simple chat-webapplication which fetches the required informations by sending requests to a spring backend.

-# Install manual
+# Installation manual

 ## Requirements